NichoSugi/Clustering-countries/README.md

 # Clustering-Countries
 Malnutrition is a complex issue.
 Using Unsupervised Learning and clustering techniques in machine learning helps identify patterns in nutritional data, making strategies more targeted and efficient.

-# Data Explanation
-Malnutrition is a complex issue.
-Using Unsupervised Learning and clustering techniques in machine learning helps identify patterns in nutritional data, making strategies more targeted and efficient.

 # Data Description
 8 variables: Country, Income Classification, Severe Wasting, Wasting, Underweight, Overweight, Stunting, and Under 5 y/o Population.